robo-ai/roboai-python-cli/docs/create_deploy_bot.md

 ```
 It will launch the shell for the English bot.
 In this case it is mandatory that you pass only one language code.

-Just like in Rasa we also have to launch the action server so that our bot's actions can be executed:
+Just like in Rasa we also have to launch the action server so that our bot's actions can be executed.
+In a separate terminal window you can run the following command to run the action server:
 ```sh
 robo-bot run actions
 ```